Direct manipulation interface: In computer graphics

 Depending on the specific standard uses of an object, different kinds of widgets may be used.
 For example, a light in computer graphics is, like any other object, also defined by a transformation (translation and rotation), but it is sometimes positioned and directed simply with its endpoint positions.
 This is because it may be more intuitive to define the location of the light source and then define the light's target, rather than rotating it around the coordinate axes to point it at a known position.

 Other widgets may be unique for a particular tool, such as edge controls to change the cone of a spotlight, points and handles to define the position and tangent vector for a spline control point, circles of variable size to define a blur filter width or paintbrush size, IK targets for hands and feet, or color wheels and swatches for quickly choosing colors.
 Complex widgets may even incorporate some from scientific visualization to efficiently present relevant data (such as vector fields for particle effects or false color images to display vertex maps).

 Direct manipulation, as well as user interface design in general, for 3D computer graphics tasks, is still an active area of invention and innovation.
 The process of generating CG images is not considered to be intuitive or easy in comparison to the difficulty of what the user wants to do, especially for complex and less common tasks.
 The user interface for word processing, for example, is commonly used.
 It is easy to learn for new users and is sufficient for most word processing purposes, so it is a mostly solved and standardized UI.
-However, the user interfaces for 3D computer graphics are usually either challenging to learn and use and not sufficiently powerful for complex tasks and/or difficult to learn and use, so direct manipulation and user interfaces will vary wildly from application to application.
+However, the user interfaces for 3D computer graphics are usually either challenging to learn and use or not sufficiently powerful for complex tasks, so direct manipulation and user interfaces will vary wildly from application to application.